PhysicsOfMobility/ridepy/doc/notebooks/introduction_cython.md

 Now that's basically it.
 We will now do the same configuration as above, using the new Cython components.

-There are two little extra changes we have to make: The first is to supply our `RandomRequestGenerator` with the Cython `TransportationRequest` type as `request_class` to make it supply those instead of the Python ones.
+There are two little extra changes we have to make: The first is to supply our `RandomRequestGenerator` with the Cython `TransportationRequest` type as `request_cls` to make it supply those instead of the Python ones.

 Secondly, the Cython `Dispatcher` needs to know about the type of spatial coordinates it is dealing with and therefore needs to be handed the `TransportSpace`'s `loc_type` attribute.